 The mean annual rate of Relative Sea Level (RSL) change for Wellington between and is approximately mm per year with a Standard Error of +/- mm per year.

 Corrected for subsidence and Vertical Land Movement (VLM) of +/- mm per year (GPS Solution: JPL14), the mean annual rate of Absolute Sea Level (ASL) change for Wellington between and is approximately mm per year () with a Standard Error of +/- mm per year.

 The mean Relative Sea Level acceleration for Wellington between and is approximately mm/year2.

-Data represented by the blue line in the above graph is the observed annual Mean Sea Level for the selected period corrected for subsidence and Vertical Land Movement (VLM).
-This is given as a height above the pre-1945 Chart Datum.
+Data represented by the blue line in the above chart is the mean observed annual Relative Sea Level for the selected period.
+This is given as a height above the zero of the tide gauge.
 The black line is the linear trendline for the selected period and indicates the overall direction of the data.
-It's gradient is the average annual rate of MSL change and is shown in the legend at the top right hand corner of the graph in the form of the straight line equation 'y = mx + c'.
+It's gradient is the average annual rate of MSL change and is shown in the legend at the top right hand corner of the chart in the form of the straight line equation 'y = mx + c'.
 The purple line is the corresponding quadratic or second degree polynomial trendline.

 Hover over the blue line to see individual annual MSL values in the tooltip with values corresponding to +/- one standard deviation given alongside in brackets.
-Hover over the legend at the top of the graph to see each trendline's equation and it's corresponding coefficient of determination, R2 value in the tooltip.
+Hover over the legend at the top of the chart to see each trendline's equation and it's corresponding coefficient of determination R2 value in the tooltip.

 Please note that Mean Sea Level predicted from the facility to project the above trendlines into the future are estimates only.